wolftype/obi-greenhouse2/templates/README.md

 # The project.yaml file

-[project.yaml](project.yaml) contains all the information for building and running your greenhouse application.
-This is where you can specify launch options such as command arguments, environment vars, etc.
+[project.yaml](project.yaml) contains all the information for building and running your greenhouse application, if you use `obi` as your project runner tool.
+It lets you specify launch options such as command arguments, environment vars, etc.

-When running locally, obi uses information from the `localhost` room in [project.yaml](project.yaml).
+When running on your own machine (`obi go`), obi uses information from the `localhost` room in [project.yaml](project.yaml).

 ## Run locally